Allegations Against Foster Carers

 SCOPE OF THIS CHAPTER

 This procedure applies where allegations are made or suspicions are raised that approved foster carers have caused Significant Harm to a child.
-It should be read in conjunction with Merton Safeguarding Children Partnership.RELEVANT CHAPTER
+It should be read in conjunction with Merton Safeguarding Children Partnership, Managing allegations against adults who work with children (LADO).

 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
 For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under Merton Safeguarding Children Partnership.